-West Virginia’s regional jail population has been growing for years at a cost to both inmate safety and county budgets.
+West Virginia’s regional jail population has been growing for years at a cost to both county budgets and the safety of incarcerated people.
 Between 2010 and 2019, the average jail population increased by 30 percent.
 The average daily population statewide has exceeded total jail capacity for eight of the last nine years, putting those incarcerated at extreme risk of harm.
-Threats to inmate safety include health consequences, such as contracting COVID-19 and other infectious diseases, increased chance of violence, and more.
+Threats to the safety of incarcerated people include health consequences, such as contracting COVID-19 and other infectious diseases, increased chance of violence, and more.

 Even as counties struggle to pay for needed investments in public services due to the weight of rising jail costs on their budgets, there are few discussions about reducing the jail population.
 The WVCBP is currently in the process of creating a report that analyzes the impact of regional jail incarceration on county budgets.
 This post explores the initial trends for counties that comprise the jurisdiction of Western Regional Jail (WRJ): Cabell, Lincoln, Mason, Putnam, and Wayne.